halprin/fcli/README.md

 ## Prerequisites
 [Python 3](https://www.python.org/downloads/) is required.
 Python 2 is not supported.

 Second, Python 3's `bin` directory needs to be in your `PATH` environment variable.
-For example, on macOS, you will need to add the following to your `~/.profile`.
+For example, if you are using the python.org install on macOS, you will need to add the following to your `~/.profile`.
 ```bash
 PATH="/Library/Frameworks/Python.framework/Versions/3.*/bin:${PATH}"
 ```